 Dinosaurs have invaded the hillock at Woodlands Street 82.
-These weathered sculptures includes some with terrazzo slides down the back.
+These weathered sculptures include some with terrazzo slides down the back.
 Climb up the hill to survey the surrounding area, which includes a regular playground just in front of Block 827.
 You may also be interested in the dino playground at Block 27, Kim Keat Avenue.

 Toa Payoh Sensory Park, Toa Payoh Lorong 5

-A pair of parabolic dishes invite auditory exploration at this neighbourhood park.
+A pair of parabolic dishes invites auditory exploration at this neighbourhood park.
 Kids can whisper messages to each other through the telephone tubes at the playground too.
 Explore the senses at the Toa Payoh Sensory Park.
 Read more here.

 Circle Green Playgrounds, Block 736, Woodlands Circle